Inference via robust optimal transportation: theory and methods: Inference via minimum estimation

-Intuitively, the consistency of the MRWE and MERWE can be conceptualized as follows.
-We expect that the empirical measure converges to $\mu_\star$, in the sense that $W^{(\lambda)}(\hat{\mu}_n,\mu_\star)\rightarrow 0$ as $n\rightarrow \infty$; see Th. \ref{thm4}.
-Therefore, the $\arg \min$ of $W^{(\lambda)}(\hat{\mu}_n,\mu_\star)$ should converge to the $\arg \min$ of $W^{(\lambda)}(\mu_\star,\mu_{\theta} )$, which is denoted by $\theta_\star$, assuming its existence and unicity.
+assuming its existence and unicity.
 The same can be said for the minimum of the MERWE, provided that $m\rightarrow \infty$.
-If the reference parametric model is correctly specified (e.g. no data contamination), $\theta_\star$ is the limiting object of interest and it is the minimizer of $W^{(\lambda)}(\mu_\star,\mu_{\theta} )$.
-In the case of model misspecification (e.g. wrong parametric form of $\mu_\theta$ and/or presence of data contamination), $\theta_\star$ is not necessarily the parameter that minimizes the KL divergence between the empirical measure and the measure characterizing the reference model.
+If the reference parametric model is correctly specified (e.g. no data contamination), $\theta^\ast$ is the limiting object of interest and it is the minimizer of $W^{(\lambda)}(\mu_\star,\mu_{\theta} )$.
+In the case of model misspecification (e.g. wrong parametric form of $\mu_\theta$ and/or presence of data contamination), $\theta^\ast$ is not necessarily the parameter that minimizes the KL divergence between the empirical measure and the measure characterizing the reference model.
 We emphasize that this is at odd with the standard misspecification theory (see e.g. \cite{white1982maximum}) and it is due to the fact that we replace the KL divergence (which yields non robust estimators) with our novel robust Wasserstein distance.

 To formalize these arguments, we introduce the following set of assumptions, which are standard in the literature on MKE; see \cite{bernton2019parameter}.